scross92/CPHL-NextStrain-Training-2025/Exercises/Case_Study_Exercise_WNV.md

 ❓**Questions to Answer about the CCHFV Build**

 1. How many sequences are used for this Nextstrain build?
 Does this match the number of expected sequences after all our filtering *before* running Nextstrain?
 What caused this difference?
-Hint: Look either at the Nextstrain outputs by scrolling up to see what happened at each step OR take a look at the config file.
+Hint: Look either at the Nextstrain outputs by scrolling up to see what happened at each step.
 2. Follow-up question, from this information, what is the reason why these sequences were not included in the build?
-Hint: Take a look at the metadata file and see if you notice any specific metadata that is only observed in these strains/samples.
+3. You may also notice in the Nextstrain output that it added back one of those sequences.
+I put an extra sequence in here for rooting.
+We will talk about choosing good roots more when we do custom builds, but can you figure out what was the root?
+Hint: Look at the data folder to see which strains were *required* to be included.
-3. What strain has the greatest divergence from the reference sequence?
+4. What strain has the greatest divergence from the reference sequence?
+(Hint: Remember to change the layout for the Branch Length)
-4. When you look at the tree and sequences, do these sequences appear to cluster by their host type?
+5. When you look at the tree and sequences, do these sequences appear to cluster by their host type?
+6. What host (broadly speaking) appears to be the source for many of these viral genomes?
-5. Generally speaking, what appears to be the feature that is responsible for the most genetic similarities of sequenced strains?
+7. Generally speaking, what appears to be the feature that is responsible for the most genetic similarities of sequenced strains?
-6. If you visualize these sequences by region, there appears to be something that doesn't fit for the distribution of CCHFV.
-What region appears to be a potential issue?
-(Hint: Look at the global distribution of CCHFV https://www.who.int/multi-media/details/geographic-distribution-of-crimean-congo-haemorrhagic-fever)
+8. If you visualize these sequences by region, what region appears to dominate for the most viral sequences?
+Refine it further, what country do most of these sequences come from?
+And one more level of refinement, what division?
-7. Taking time to examine the data in this format may highlight sequences that didn't get captured in our initial exclusion criteria.
-Look at the 3 strains from this region and take a look at some of the respective metadata (using Nextstrain).
-What do you think could be possible cases for these strains being linked to USA?
-8. Let's say we didn't want to include these next time, what are ways that we could filter these WITHOUT removing them from the original sequences.fasta and metadata.tsv files?
+9. Take a look at the author data for the most common state, and let's look at their lab research (https://grubaughlab.com/research/).
+Does it make sense that they would be a large contributor to WNV genome sequences?
+By the way, Dr. Grubaugh and his team are big contributors to the Nextstrain community (https://grubaughlab.com/nextstrain/).
+10. When looking at the data by division, there is a particular division (U.S. state) that appears to form a single clade.
+Can you identify that clade and the division?

 ### Congrats!
-You've successfully walked through a Nextstrain build for CCHFV!
+You've successfully walked through a Nextstrain build for WNV!